How to Prepare for a Costco Buyer Meeting: A Complete Packaging Guide

 Getting a product into Costco isn’t only about having the right item, it’s also about having packaging that aligns with Costco’s unique merchandising model.

-Packaging at Costco has to do much more than just protect the product; it must serve as a marketing tool, logistics solution, and retail display all in one.
-Remember our packaging is your store shelf at Costco.
+Packaging at Costco Wholesale has to do much more than just protect the product; it must serve as a marketing tool, logistics solution, and retail display all in one.
+Remember at Costco Wholesale, your packaging is your store shelf.

 Information to collect/ identify for packaging development: